Pilot Licences Explained

 The Risks Associated with Flight Training

-Up until the global economic downturn in 2008, if like most people, you didn’t have a spare eighty thousand pounds sitting in your bank account, the finances could be acquired though an unsecured loan from several different banks.
+Up until the global economic downturn in 2008, if like most people, you didn’t have a spare eighty thousand pounds sitting in your bank account, the finances to fund your commercial flight training could typically be acquired though an unsecured loan from several different banks.

-Unfortunately banks now require security for such a loan in the form of an asset(s) such as property.
-For many people who are looking to commence their training, such assets are not easily, if at all accessible.
+Unfortunately, banks now require security for such a loan in the form of an asset(s) such as property.
+In such cases, younger people tend to turn to their parents in order to use the family home as the security.
+However, for many people who are looking to commence their flight training, such assets are not easily, if at all accessible.

 Finance